Michigan St, Izzo in new spot as First Four participants

 Michigan State has had 11 players start at least five games.
 UCLA coach Mick Cronin is impressed with how Izzo has made it work.

-''He's got a different kind of team this year because he's played many, many different lineups -- they can change at the drop of a hat and go with different guys, so there's a lot of personnel for our guys to digest becuase they play so many guys,'' he said. ''Some of that is him searching, and some of it's strategy to match up with his opponent.''
+“He’s got a different kind of team this year because he’s played many, many different lineups — they can change at the drop of a hat and go with different guys, so there’s a lot of personnel for our guys to digest because they play so many guys,” he said.
+“Some of that is him searching, and some of it’s strategy to match up with his opponent.”

 Cronin said as long as Izzo is around, the Spartans are a threat.